ServiceTitan Reviews: Pros, Cons, and Criticisms (2026)

 ServiceTitan is worth the investment for service businesses with dedicated office staff who handle scheduling, customer calls, and high-volume dispatch, especially in HVAC, plumbing, and electrical trades.

-Its pricing, service-focused workflows, and complex setup often don't match the needs of crews managing multi-phase jobs, materials, and equipment.
+Its pricing, service-focused workflows, and complex setup often don't match the needs of crews handling paving project management with multi-phase jobs, materials, and equipment.
 That’s why many turn to purpose-built solutions like OneCrew.

 OneCrew Is Built for Contractors

-• Scheduling that makes sense for your teams: Assign crews, gear, and materials to jobs with just a few taps.
+- Schedule crews, equipment, and materials to jobs with clear phase assignments.
 Easily adjust schedules on the fly as weather or job conditions change.
-Keep your team informed with updates and linked site plans, all in one place.
+Your field teams get mobile access with linked site plans, so they know exactly what they're walking into.

 FAQs